Lapin0t/grothendieck-cern/english.md

-Until quite recently, let's say about three months ago, I was rather closed to any information that came from China because it was wrapped up in such jargon that, a priori, you felt like questioning it -- you didn't want to tak it seriously.
+Until quite recently, let's say about three months ago, I was rather closed to any information that came from China because it was wrapped up in such jargon that, a priori, you felt like questioning it---you didn't want to tak it seriously.
 Jargon, let's say, of an unbridled cult of Mao Tse Tung's personality, a sort of hagiography that accompanied it, meant that I read these publications quite often, but they fell out of my hands of discouragment: it